kanpov/archivedwebsite/_articles/rethinking-spaced-repetition.markdown

 In this article, I tried to introduce the concept of spaced repetition as a whole and explained the (self-titled) branches of it and how to achieve a happy medium between them.

-My motivation behind this article was to try to rethink the way we think about vocabulary, active recall (explicit SRS) and passive review (implicit SRS) because I have seen way too many learners lean to only one, sabotaging the efficiency of their learning process.
+My motivation behind this article was to try to rethink the way we think about memorizing vocabulary, active recall (explicit SRS) and passive review (implicit SRS) because I have seen way too many learners lean to only one, sabotaging the efficiency of their learning process.
 As I've noted various times, I believe that the best results in language learning are yielded from a productive balance of two extremes (in this case, explicit and implicit spaced repetition).